 For many years, patient involvement in research was restricted to participating in clinical studies and trials as research subjects.
 Today, it is widely recognised that patients can and should be much more involved in all aspects of research, including agenda setting, study design, communication, and ethics.
 At the same time, many researchers are now well aware that patients bring unique knowledge and skills to projects which can help to improve the quality of research.
 However, there are still too many projects and initiatives where patients are either not involved at all, or where their involvement comes too late to allow them to really influence the project's direction and outcomes.

-At IMI, we consider patients equal partners that can and should play an active role in the medicines R&D process.
-Including patients’ perspectives in IMI activities and facilitating patient participation in projects is therefore a top priority for us.
-As of the end of 2020, 60 % of IMI2 projects involved patient organisations as consortium partners, members of advisory boards, ethics boards or members of stakeholder groups.
+At the Innovative Health Initiative (IHI), we consider patients equal partners that can and should play an active role in the medicines R&D process.
+Including patients’ perspectives in IHI and Innovative Medicines Initiative (IMI) activities and facilitating patient participation in projects is a top priority for us.
+More than 63% of IMI2 projects involved patient organisations as consortium partners, members of advisory boards, ethics boards or members of stakeholder groups.
+IHI and IMI have endeavoured to include patient perspectives at every level, integrating a patient representative on the IMI Scientific Committee and encouraging patient organisations to become Associated Partners or project partners.
 Through our pool of patient experts and our wider network of contacts, we also involve patients in our wider activities, including as experts for reviewing project proposals and as speakers in our events.
-In addition, a patient representative is a full member of our scientific committee.

-More broadly, IMI projects are developing resources and showcasing best practice when it comes to the question of how and when to best involve patients in research.
+More broadly, IHI and IMI projects are developing resources and showcasing best practice when it comes to the question of how and when to best involve patients in research.

 |…promoting patient education||

 |…sharing best practice on patient involvement in research projects||